silverbulletmd/silverbullet-object-graph/README.md

 # SilverBullet Object Graph

+**This plug is now integrated into SilverBullet main line, therefore this repo is archived**

 An interactive object-graph explorer for [SilverBullet](https://silverbullet.md).
 Visualizes the objects in your space — pages, items, blocks, and the typed relations between them — so you _can_ navigate by structure rather than by name.

 ## Features